 A Tool for the Masses

 Since we released MapBusinessOnline.com in 2010 over 25,000 people have logged into the program.
 At that number our users represent a very wide variety of industries.
 Healthcare, banking, and general sales & marketing verticals lead the pack.
 But we also get a lot of calls and emails from insurance companies, franchise organizations, delivery and service organizations, and retail sales companies.
-MBO users sell pools, schedule doctors for home visits, manage inside sales teams, organize Wal-Mart shelves, provide marketing advice, manage car washes, sell restaurant franchises, and clear vegetation.
+Map Business Online users sell pools, schedule doctors for home visits, manage inside sales teams, organize Wal-Mart shelves, provide marketing advice, manage car washes, sell restaurant franchises, and clear vegetation.
 The list never ends.

 In general, these thousands of users are creating customer maps, prospect maps, and competitor maps – fundamental visualization of business data.
 ‘Seeing is believing,’ as the saying goes, and location-based data visualizations will expose threats and opportunities you may have missed, especially if you haven’t been using a business map.
 Often, a company middle manager or administrator gets the idea to map Excel data for views on a map and that view, when shared, generates interest at many levels within the organization.
 They might be answering questions like this: